beanmoss/annotroute/README.md

 AnnotRoute::generateRoute('HomeController');
 ```

 Thats it!
-If you found some bugs, pleae let me know.
+If you found some bugs, please let me know.
 Thank you!
 Also, you can help me test this ;)